 If nonzero, specifies that cleanup also deletes files that are detected in the fls file (or failing that, in log file) as being generated.
-It will also include files made from these first generation generated files.
+It will also include files made from these first generation generated files

-This operation is somewhat dangerous, and can have unintended consequences, since the files to be deleted are determined from a file created by latex, which can contain erroneous information.
-Therefore this variable is turned off by default, and then files to be deleted are restricted to those explicitly specified by patterns configured in the variables clean_ext, clean_full_ext, and @generated_exts.
-Standard cases (e.g., .log files) appear in latexmk's initial value for the array @generated_exts.
+This operation is somewhat dangerous, and can have unintended consequences, since the files to be deleted are determined from a file created by (pdf)latex, which can contain erroneous information.
+Therefore this variable is turned off by default, and then files to be deleted are restricted to those explicitly specified by patterns configured in the variables clean_ext, clean_full_ext, and @generated_exts, together with those very standard cases that are hardwired into latexmk (e.g., .log files).